unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/SimpleFeed.md

 > ```
 >
 > To make it possible to data bind to a feeds, the MVUX analyzers read the `WeatherModel`
 > and generate a proxy type called `BindableWeatherModel`, which exposes properties that the View can data bind to.
+In this case the `BindableWeatherModel` exposes a `CurrentWeather` property that can be uses in a data binding expression the same way you would with a regular property that returns a `WeatherInfo` entity.

 1. Open the file `MainView.xaml` and replace the `Page` contents with the following: